brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-2.md

 <img width="60%" height="60%" src="/assets/GPT-lite-DeepSpeed/pipeline_4_stages_grad_accumulation.png"/>

 {: style="text-align:center; font-size: small;"}
-An illustration of a regular pipeline execution across 8 processes, 4 stages, with 6 micro-batches per mini-batch.
+An illustration of a regular pipeline execution across 8 processes, 4 stages, with no gradient accumulation (left) and with gradient accumulation of 6 micro-batches per mini-batch (right) .

 Finally, there are several algorithms for pipeline and micro-batch scheduling.
 The two most commonly used are:
 - the **regular** algorithm performs a sequence of all micro-batch forward passes, waits for their completion, then performs a sequence of backward passes, and waits for their completion, before starting a new mini-batch.